 - Double vision.

 You may not notice the problem right away.
 But as you continue to wear ill-fitting glasses, the issue may become painfully obvious.
-Your eyes aren't harmed by lenses that don't fit your eyes.
+Your eyes are not harmed by lenses that do not fit your eyes.
 But if you can't see without discomfort, it's hard to handle everyday tasks.

 Measuring Your Pupillary Distance

-During an optometric exam, you'll undergo many measurements.
+During an optometric exam, you will undergo many measurements.
 Some of them involve your pupils.
 But not all eye doctors will measure your pupillary distance during an exam.